Not Happy With Your Leaving Cert Results? Here Are Your Options

 You also can look at home-schooling, considering you already did that for part of the year.
 Or you can go back to school full-time to do the work in school.

-This year you have an advance heads-up of how the exams and accredited grades process might be used if the written exams can’t go ahead again as normal in 2022.
+This year you have an advance heads-up of how the exams.
 And you also have a better idea of the work that you need to put into 6th Year.

 We could probably write a whole article on PLC courses, but for now here are the basics…